phonegap/phonegap-plugin-push/README.md

 `options.android` | `JSON Object` Android specific initialization options.
 `options.android.senderID` | `String` Maps to the project number in the Google Developer Console.
 `options.android.icon` | `String` Optional.
 The name of a drawable resource to use as the small-icon.
 `options.android.iconColor` | `String` Optional.
-Sets the background color of the small icon.
+Sets the background color of the small icon on Android 5.0 and greater.
 [Supported Formats](http://developer.android.com/reference/android/graphics/Color.html#parseColor(java.lang.String))
 `options.android.sound` | `Boolean` Optional.
 If `true` it plays the sound specified in the push data or the default system sound.
 Default is `true`.
 `options.android.vibrate` | `Boolean` Optional.
 If `true` the device vibrates on receipt of notification.
 Default is `true`.
 `options.android.clearNotifications` | `Boolean` Optional.
 If `true` the app clears all pending notifications when it is closed.
 Default is `true`.